Website Privacy Notice – Fathm Ltd.

 - certification with an approved certification mechanism;

-- where the EU Commission has approved specific arrangements in respect of certain countries;
+- where the UK or EU Commission has approved specific arrangements in respect of certain countries;

 - where a specific exception set out in data protection legislation applies.